 The numbers continue to rise

-The total number of COVID-19 cases in the state and the Lee County numberscontinue to confirm the significant and worrisome rise in COVID–19 cases.
+Lee County numberscontinue to confirm the significant and worrisome rise in COVID–19 cases.
 However, face masks have become a go-to topic of conversation and debate for many.

 While many see mask-wearing as a must, others feel like they don’t need to for a variety of reasons.
 Some reactions to wearing face masks include: “Hardly anyone is wearing one/It won’t protect me, it just protects the other people/I’m in good health/We keep our distance so don’t need it/I can barely breath/It’s too hot/I forgot mine.
 Some refuse to wear one because they think it’s a conspiracy.”